-The radar isochrones used in this manuscript will be made publicly available in 2018 as a separate publication.
+The radar isochrones used in this manuscript will be made publicly available in summer 2017 as a separate publication.
 Code for the model is available publicly under https://github.com/parrenin/IsoInv.

-430 7 Author contributions
+420 7 Author contributions

 M.G.P.
-Cavitte interpreted and analysed the radar isochrones, F. Parrenin developed the model and ran experiments with M.G.P.
+Cavitte interpreted the radar isochrones, F. Parrenin developed the model and ran experiments with M.G.P.
 Cavitte with C. Ritz input, D.A.
 Young, J.L Roberts and D.D.
-Blankenship were involved in survey design and data acquisition, B. Van Liefferinge and M. Frezzotti provided data and discussion material.
+Blankenship were involved in survey design and data acquisition, M. Frezzotti provided data and discussion material.
 M.G.P.
 Cavitte prepared the manuscript with contributions from all co-authors.
 The authors declare that they have no conflicts of interest.

 Acknowledgements.
-This publication was generated in the frame of Beyond EPICA-Oldest Ice (BE-OI).
-The project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 730258 (BE-OI CSA).
-It has received funding from the Swiss State Secretariate for Education, Research and Innovation (SERI) under contract number 16.0144.
-It is furthermore supported 440 by national partners and funding agencies in Belgium, Denmark, France, Germany, Italy, Norway, Sweden, Switzerland, The Netherlands and the United Kingdom.
-Logistic support is mainly provided by AWI, BAS, ENEA and IPEV.
-The opinions expressed and arguments employed herein do not necessarily reflect the official views of the European Union funding agency, the Swiss Government or other national funding bodies.
-This research was made possible by the joint French-Italian Concordia Program, which established and runs 445 the permanent station Concordia at Dome C. This work was supported by NSF grants ANT-0733025, ARC-0941678, and PLR-1443690, NASA grants NNX08AN68G, NNX09AR52G, and NNX11AD33G (Operation Ice Bridge) to Texas, the Jackson School of Geosciences, the Gale White UTIG Fellowship, the G. Unger Vetlesen Foundation, NERC grant NE/D003733/1, the Global Innovation Initiative award from the British Council, the Australian Government's Cooperative Research Centre's Programme through the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC).
-Operational support was provided by the U. S. Antarctic 450 Program and by the Institut Polaire Français Paul Emile Victor (IPEV) and the Italian Antarctic Program (PNRA and ENEA) and the Australian Antarctic Division provided funding and logistical support (AAS 3103, 4077, 4346).
+This research was made possible by the joint French-Italian Concordia Program, which established and runs the permanent station Concordia at Dome C. This work was supported by NSF grants ANT-0733025 and ARC-0941678, NASA grants NNX08AN68G, NNX09AR52G, and NNX11AD33G (Operation Ice Bridge) to Texas, the Jackson School of Geosciences, the Gale White UTIG Fellowship, the G. Unger Vetle-

+- 430 sen Foundation, NERC grant NE/D003733/1, the Global Innovation Initiative award from the British Council, the Australian Government's Cooperative Research Centre's Programme through the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC).
+Operational support was provided by the U. S. Antarctic Program and by the Institut Polaire Français Paul Emile Victor (IPEV) and the Italian Antarctic Program (PNRA and ENEA) and the Australian Antarctic Division provided funding and logistical support (AAS 3103, - 435 4077, 4346).
 We acknowledge the support of Kenn Borek Airlines.
-Additional support was provided by the French ANR Dome A project (ANR-07-BLAN-0125), the CNRS/INSU/LEFE fundings "IceChrono" and "CO2Role" 455 and the Grenoble-Alpes University AGIR funding "Oldest Ice".
-Special thanks to Dr. Olivier Passalacqua for fruitful discussions.
-This is BE-OI publication number ####.
+Additional support was provided by the

+French ANR Dome A project (ANR-07-BLAN-0125).
+Special thanks to Olivier Passalacqua for fruitful discussions.
 This is UTIG contribution 3116.